CapitanCrauZ/rain-forecast-in-australia/readme.md

 ### Model
 The model was trained with randomforestclassifier was used in jupyter notebook and imported with the joblib library

-### Functions
-Functions used in this project:
-- exit
-- profile
-- base
-- log
-- home
-- weather

 ### Developer
 - CapitanCrauZ